SarthakMakhija/data-structures-and-algorithms/README.md

 # Data structures and algorithms

-The idea behind this repository is to practice problems around Data structures and algorithms and get a hang of golang.
+The idea behind this repository is to practice problems around Data structures and algorithms and get a hang of Golang.

 This effectively means that the code might not be great but I hope to improve it gradually.